 Explore the Garden from the comfort of your home!
-Enjoy these videos walking through the collection, shot by Vanessa Handley, Director of Collections & Research.
+Enjoy these videos walking through the collection, created by Vanessa Handley, Director of Collections & Research.

 This collection includes much of the Asian continent with the majority coming from temperate climate and subtropical areas of China, Japan, Korea, Siberia, the Kamchatka Peninsula, and the Himalayas.
 Learn more